Ran56/InfinityGamesFactory/README.md

 * Development Approaches
     1. Create User, Role, Company, Console, and Game
     2. Pull and run PostgresSQL images to start container by using Docker
-    3. Migrates database schema by Flyway
+    3. Migrate database schema by Flyway
     4. Apply Hibernate to do object-relational mapping to model
     5. Implement application layer (persistence layer, business service and controller)
     6. Verify the logic of methods by unit test and test Restful APIs by using Postman
+    7. After listening and handling messages of AWS SQS (Simple Queue Service), sending confirmation message to the client by using Twilio
-    7. Use AWS S3 (Simple Storage Service) as storage service and implement Java Message Service to handle messages with AWS SQS (Simple Queue Service)
+    8. Use AWS S3 (Simple Storage Service) as storage service and implement Java Message Service to handle messages with AWS SQS (Simple Queue Service)
-    8. Transform local database to AWS cloud and deploy the project on AWS by CI/CD.
+    9. Transform local database to AWS cloud and deploy the project on AWS by CI/CD.

 ## Configure local environment
 ### Setup local database with docker